lucide-icons/lucide/README.md

 # Lucide

-Lucide is an open-source icon library that provides 1000+ vector (svg) files for displaying icons and symbols in digital and non-digital projects.
+Lucide is an open-source icon library that provides 1000+ vector files for displaying icons and symbols in digital and non-digital projects.
 The library aims to make it easier for designers and developers to incorporate icons into their projects by providing several official [packages](https://lucide.dev/packages) to make it easier to use these icons in your project.

 ## Packages